xXKrypnotic/HazardNuker/README.md

 <a href="https://cheataway.com">Discord</a>
 </p>

-### ‎ ‎ ‎🌟Since hazard is free, donations are really appriciate and keeps the development up and running!
+### 🌟Since hazard is free, donations are really appriciate and keeps the development up and running!

 ---